 A recurring feature in which I present a collection of

 miscellaneous crap err, interesting things to look at that I have lovingly and carefully curated for your enjoyment.
-For some of these entries, I may have spent upwards of a minute cutting and pasting a URL and thinking of a three word comment to accompany it.
+For some of these entries, I may have spent upwards of several minutes cutting and pasting a URL and possibly I have thought of a partially original sentence to accompany it.
 I hope you appreciate my efforts.

 See more Random Internet Things From The Internet.